 Dallas County Community College District is committed to providing equal educational and employment opportunity regardless of sex, marital or parental status, race, color, religion, age, or national origin.
 Title IX of the Educational Amendments of 1972 prohibits discrimination on the basis of sex in any educational program or activity receiving federal financial assistance by way of grant, contract, or loan.
 Title VI of the Civil Rights Act of 1964 is similar in its prohibition of discrimination on the basis of race, color, sex, or national origin.
-Equal educational opportunity includes: admission, recruitment, extracurricular programs and activities, housing, facilities, access to course offerings, counseling and testing, financial assistance, employment, health and insurance services, and athletics.
-Dallas County Community College District also is committed to equal opportunities for the physically or mentally handicapped in compliance with federal regulations, Sec.
+Equal educational opportunity includes: adrecruitment. extracurricular programs and activities, housing, facilities, access to course offerings, counseling and testing, financial assistance, employment, health and insurance services, and athletics.
+Dallas County Community College District is committed to equal opportunities for the physically or mentally handicapped in compliance with federal regulations, Sec.
 504, Rehabilitation Act of 1973.
+The director of Health Services coordinates services to handicapped students.